Mushu-Ahd/Simple-Linear-Regression-Model/README.md

 # Simple-Linear-Regression-Model
+I've developed a basic linear regression model using a placement dataset comprising only two columns: CGPA and Placement.
+Focused on simplicity, this model predicts Placement salary based on CGPA.
+While not providing precise salary figures, it offers estimations closely aligned with CGPA.
+It serves as a foundational tool for predicting salaries based on academic performance.
-This model will predict the Salary on the basis of the input which is CGPA.
-It's a simple linear Regression model and will be closer to the actual Salary . &lt;btw This the 3rd model I developed by myself.>
+ &lt;btw This the 3rd model I developed by myself.>